 For pupils aged 14-15 (the pupil's age on 31st August for a September start)

-We provide a British Secondary Curriculum in Romania at the British School of Bucharest.
-Through this comprehensive curriculum, we aim to give every student a well-balanced course of subjects during these two vital years.
+During Years 10 & 11, our approach to learning and the British curriculum aims to give every student a well-balanced course of subjects during these two vital years.
 Our curriculum seeks to ensure that students keep as many options open as possible for further study and career choice.

 Courses in Years 10 and 11 lead to IGCSE/GCSE qualifications.
 The final examinations are externally set and marked by the internationally recognised Edexcel or Cambridge Assessment International Education bodies.
-These examinations are the first of a two-step process towards qualifications needed for admission to universities around the world.
+These examinations are the first of a two-step process towards qualifications needed for admission to universities worldwide.

 A minimum of eight IGCSE/GCSE subjects are followed by students in Key Stage 4, although the majority take nine or ten.
 All students will study the core subjects of English Language, Mathematics, Science (at least one from Biology, Chemistry or Physics) and a Modern Foreign Language (at least one from German, French, Spanish or Mandarin).
 Everyone will also participate in Personal Health, Social and Citizenship Education (PHSCE) and Physical Education.

-We strongly encourage pupils to choose either History or Geography, as this will help to ensure breadth and falls in line with the requirements of the English Baccalaureate (a performance measure now used in the UK).
+We strongly encourage pupils to choose either History or Geography, as this will help ensure breadth and fall in line with the requirements of the English Baccalaureate (a performance measure now used in the UK).

 Other optional subjects include Art & Design, Business Studies, Design Technology, Drama, Computer Science and Music.